numerique-gouv/moncomptepro/installation.md

    cp .env.sample .env
    ```

-   This will create a local copy of the `.env` file containing the environnement variables to run MonComptePro.
+   This will create a local copy of the `.env` file containing the environnement variables to run ProConnect Identité.

 3. **Get your own INSEE api credential**: or use the one of your teammates.